corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 For detailed documentation about setting up the client please visit Amazon’s [Getting Started with AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started.html).
 After the client is installed the shared library should be under the folder `/opt/cloudhsm/lib` so this should be used when configuring the `hsmLibraries` property in the configuration.
-The `.jar` can be found under `/opt/cloudhsm/java/cloudhsm-<version>.jar` by default.
+The JAR can be found under `/opt/cloudhsm/java/cloudhsm-<version>.jar` by default.